BenWassa/Skywalker/README.md

 Then visit `http://localhost:8000/skywalker_quest_map_guide.html` to explore the map and reflection questions.

 If you prefer the VS Code **Live Server** extension, open the `skywalker-quest-map` folder and start Live Server.
-The included `.vscode/settings.json` configures the default port to `5501`.
+The included `.vscode/settings.json` configures the default port to `5502`.

+## Recent Updates

+The `testing` area now explores enhanced visual effects:

+- **StarBorder** component wraps professor quotes with an animated starry border.
+- Spotlight cards use radial gradients for hover effects.
+- Animation durations have been adjusted for smoother transitions.